IBM-Cloud/jpetstore-kubernetes/README.md

 Follow these steps to set up the environment you need for this demo.
 You will create a Kubernetes cluster, an instance of the Watson Visual Recognition service and an optional [Twilio](https://www.twilio.com/) account (if you want to shop for pets using text messaging).

+1. If you do not have Docker or Kubernetes tooling installed, see [Setting up the IBM Cloud Developer Tools CLI](https://console.bluemix.net/docs/cli/idt/setting_up_idt.html).

-1. Set up a cluster by going to the [Kubernetes Service on IBM Cloud](http://www.ibm.com/cloud/container-service) and [provision a Standard **Paid** cluster](https://console.bluemix.net/docs/containers/container_index.html#clusters) (it might take up to 15 minutes to provision, so be patient).
+2. Set up a cluster by going to the [Kubernetes Service on IBM Cloud](http://www.ibm.com/cloud/container-service) and [provision a Standard **Paid** cluster](https://console.bluemix.net/docs/containers/container_index.html#clusters) (it might take up to 15 minutes to provision, so be patient).
 A Free cluster will *not* work because this demo uses Ingress resources.

-2. Follow the instructions in the **Access** tab of your cluster to gain access to your cluster using [**kubectl**](https://kubernetes.io/docs/reference/kubectl/overview/).
+3. Follow the instructions in the **Access** tab of your cluster to gain access to your cluster using [**kubectl**](https://kubernetes.io/docs/reference/kubectl/overview/).

-3. Clone this repository:
+4. Clone this repository:

    ```
    git clone https://github.com/ibm-cloud/ModernizeDemo